Nick Skelton's official website

 The famous horses Maybe, If Ever, Apollo and St. James took Nick to the pinnacle of his profession and brought him numerous top prizes back in the 1980’s, including winning the Hickstead Derby three times.
 Those successes were followed by a host of victories with other horses who all kept him in the spotlight: Major Wager, Top Gun, Grand Slam, Phoenix Park, Dollar Girl, Limited Edition, Showtime, Tinka’s Boy, Hopes are High, Russel and Arko III.

-Now riding for Team Beverley on horses belonging to Gary and Beverley Widdowson, Big Star and Carlo 273 and competing at the London 2012 Olympics on Big Star, where he was part of the Gold Medal winning team.
+Now riding for Team Beverley on horses belonging to Gary and Beverley Widdowson, Big Star and Carlo 273.
+Nick and Big Star won Individual Gold at the Rio 2016 Olympics and were part of the Gold Medal winning team at the London 2012 Olympics .